alavaelian/snakeNcurses/README.md

 g++ snake.cpp -o snake -lncursesw

-i linked the "w" version of ncurses becose it the one that have compability with the unicode characters that i used. and before running it you will need to create a highscore.txt file to write the high score if you dont you will get an error and the game will not start for running it just need to do an:
+i linked the "w" version of ncurses because it the one that have compability with the unicode characters that i used. and before running it you will need to create a highscore.txt file to write the high score if you dont you will get an error and the game will not start for running it just need to do an: